 Pasta Veggie Bake

-Make a yummy pasta bake by combining cooked pasta (cook for 2-3 minutes less than package directions), veggies (fresh, frozen, canned), salt, pepper, and canned tomatoes or pasta sauce (optional) and pouring in a baking dish.
+Make a yummy pasta bake by combining cooked pasta, veggies, salt, pepper, and canned tomatoes or pasta sauce (optional) in a baking dish.
+The pasta should be cooked for two to three minutes less than is suggested by the package directions, and the veggies can be fresh, frozen, or canned.
 Sprinkle the top with cheese if desired and bake for 20-25 minutes at 350 F degrees.

 More Meal Ideas:

 - Smoothies using any combination of frozen fruit, frozen vegetables, milk, yogurt, peanut butter, juice, etc.

 - Mix salsa and chicken and cook in a crockpot on high for 4 hours for an easy protein to add to a variety of meals such as tacos, sandwiches, wraps, salads, pizza, and more.

 - Mix frozen veggies and/or a protein source (canned tuna, chicken, beans, etc.) with boxed mac n’ cheese.

 - Pantry grain bowls: cook any grain you have on hand, sauté any veggies you have, cook any protein you have (meat, eggs, beans, canned fish) and mix all together in a bowl.
 Top with a salad dressing or marinade if you have one in your fridge.

 - Baked oatmeal using oats, eggs, milk of choice and any add-ins you have: apple sauce, raisins, shredded coconut, nuts, seeds, chocolate chips, frozen fruit.